johndpope/Emote-hack/README.md

 https://arxiv.org/html/2402.17485v1

-The Moore-AnimateAnyone seems very  - it was ripped off from magicanimate it has training code train_stage_1.py https://github.com/MooreThreads/Moore-AnimateAnyone/blob/master/train_stage_1.py
+The Moore-AnimateAnyone seems very close to this implementation - it was ripped off from magicanimate it has training code train_stage_1.py https://github.com/MooreThreads/Moore-AnimateAnyone/blob/master/train_stage_1.py

-✅  Training data
+✅  Training data 36,000 videos / facial videos - 40gb
 https://academictorrents.com/details/843b5adb0358124d388c4e9836
+in train_facelocator.py - I'm successfully using decord to extract frames / compute the masks. in train_stage_1.py(wip) this is factoring in heads speeds /velocities using mediapipe

 ## Custom chatgpt (using diffusers models / pipelines)